 Smoking vs Snorting Heroin: Effects & Dangers

-Heroin is a highly addictive opioid that can be injected, smoked, or inhaled by sniffing or snorting it.1 Heroin is converted into morphine when it reaches the central nervous system.
+Heroin is a highly addictive opioid that can be injected, smoked, or inhaled by sniffing or snorting it.
+Heroin is converted into morphine when it reaches the central nervous system.
 When morphine connects with opioid receptors, it activates them to diminish pain signaling.
-Opioid receptor activation may also be accompanied by a pleasant rush, which helps to reinforces patterns of compulsive misuse.2
+Opioid receptor activation may also be accompanied by a pleasant rush, which may reinforce patterns of compulsive use.1,2

-In addition to dependence and addiction, heroin use can have serious negative impacts on physical and mental health.
-Some of these health effects are unique to certain methods of use.2, 3
+In addition to dependence and addiction, heroin use can seriously affect a person’s health and well-being.
+Some of these adverse effects are unique to certain methods of use.
+Read on to learn more.2,3

 What are the Health Effects of Smoking vs Snorting Heroin?

-Smoking and snorting heroin may not have the same stigma that needle drug use carries; however, heroin use—regardless of the path of administration—can be very dangerous, with the potential to kill people in overdose situations.4, 5
+Smoking and snorting heroin may not have the same stigma that needle drug use carries.
+However, any heroin use—regardless of the path of administration—can be very dangerous and may lead to a heroin overdose, which can be fatal.4,5

 Snorting and smoking heroin also have their own unique negative impacts on the body in addition to the effects listed above.